Here are some words that you may hear.

 A measure of how a medication helps treat a condition or symptoms.

-A group of related disorders defined by having seizures.
+A group of related disorders in which a person is at risk of having recurrent unprovoked seizures.

 Grand mal seizure:

 Another term that means "primary generalized tonic-clonic seizure (PGTC)."

 The time it takes for the level of a drug in the body to reduce by half.
 If a drug has a short half-life, it may need to be taken more often than a drug with a long half-life.

 A type of epilepsy that can cause many different types of seizures, including primary generalized tonic-clonic seizures.

 A nerve cell.
 The brain has billions of neurons.
 They send signals to each other.